Manchin says he's a 'no' on Biden's Build Back Better social spending plan - 1330 & 95.5 WFIN

 “I’ve always said if I can’t go home and explain it to the people of West Virginia, I can’t vote for it.
 I cannot vote to continue with this piece of legislation.
 I just can’t.
 I’ve tried everything humanly possible.
 I can’t get there,” Manchin said.

-Despite working “every day” for five months with different members of the party to get there on the legislation, Manchin said his concerns about inflation and the cost of the program still stand.
+Despite working “every day” for months with different members of the party on the legislation, Manchin said his concerns about inflation and the cost of the program still stand.

 “You’re done?
 This is a no?” host Bret Baier asked.